brucemcclure/demo_app/readme2.md

 | flask db-custom seed      | seeds the database                                  |
 | flask db-custom downgrade | rolls back the database                             |

-This project contains the following packages
+This project contains the following pip packages
 NB This does not include their dependencies.
 Please see the requirements.txt

 | package                | Use  |